Honestpuck/Honestpuck/README.md

 By KCBalletMedia - Puck, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=51186698

-(_Wasted a good hour trying to figure out how to get the picture next to the quotation_)
+(_Wasted a good hour trying to figure out how to get the picture next to the quotation.
+Gave up while cursing HTML._)
 <!--
 **Honestpuck/Honestpuck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.